carmine560/trading-assistant/README.md

     # Open the 'News' window if the current system time is before the open.
     ('is_now_before', '${Market Data:opening_time}', [
         ('press_hotkeys', 'ctrl, n')]),
+    # Execute the 'start_manual_recording' action in the 'Start and Stop Manual
-    # Start a new recording if one is not already in progress at
+    # Recording' section if a recording is not already in progress during
     # 08:50:00-${HYPERSBI2:end_time}.
-This is a fallback if the
+This serves as a fallback if the
-    # 'start_trading_recording' schedule in the 'Start and Stop Manual
+    # 'start_trading_recording' schedule fails to start the recording.
-    # Recording' section does not start recording.
     ('is_now_after', '08:50:00', [
         ('is_now_before', '${HYPERSBI2:end_time}', 'start_manual_recording')])]
 ```